minprog/programmeren-1/overviews/5 Mispellings/overview.md

 ## Grading

 This problem is **optional**.
-You can earn up to 2 points by submitting a efficient and good quality solution.
+You can earn up to 2 points by submitting an efficient and good quality solution.

 ## What to Do